 On August 6, 2019, NRM entered into an agreement with Quicken to purchase the MSRs, and related servicer advance receivables, with respect to \$29.1 billion in total UPB of seasoned Agency residential mortgage loans.
 The residential mortgage loans underlying the MSRs acquired by NRM are subserviced by LoanCare pursuant to an existing subservicing agreement with NRM.
 As a result of the length of term of prepayment protection provided to NRM, although the MSRs were legally sold, solely for accounting purposes, New Residential determined that the transferor retained more than minor protection provisions, and that the purchase agreement would not be treated as a sale under GAAP.
+During the year ended December 31, 2020, New Residential reassessed the transaction and concluded that the transferor no longer retained more than minor protection provisions and, as a result, New Residential accounted for this transaction as a true sale.

-The table below summarizes the geographic distribution of the underlying residential mortgage loans of the investments in MSRs and MSR Financing Receivables:
+The table below summarizes the geographic distribution of the underlying residential mortgage loans of the MSRs and MSR Financing Receivables: